-How to Silence Apple Watch Notifications
+How to Mute Your Apple Watch

 - Select an option to set the Do Not Disturb duration.
 If you choose On, your Apple Watch will be in Do Not Disturb mode until you manually change it.

 There are two things that you should remember about Do Not Disturb mode on Apple Watch.
 When it is enabled, alarms will still sound.
-And activating or deactivating Do Not Disturb mode on Apple Watch will do the same on your iPhone and vice versa.
+Activating or deactivating the Do Not Disturb mode on Apple Watch will do the same on your iPhone and vice versa.

 If you decide to enable Theater Mode, it will prevent your Apple Watch display from turning on when you raise your wrist.
 Theater Mode will automatically put your Apple Watch into Silent Mode and will disable the Walkie-Talkie feature.
 Follow the steps below to enable Theater Mode on your Apple Watch.